Briarcliffe College–Patchogue: Academics

 Briarcliffe College – Patchogue offer students an Office Technologies Program with the choice of a legal, medical or computer tech concentration.
 Graduates will receive an Associate in Applied Science degree and will be prepared for a position in the business and office environments.

 Admissions

 Admissions into Briarcliffe College – Patchogue may be granted upon completion of an application and a personal interview.
 Prospective students must also submit an application fee of $35.00.

 Accreditation

-Briarcliffe College - Patchogue is a higher education institution that is accredited by the Commission on Higher Education of the Middle States Association of Colleges and Schools, located at 3624 Market St., Philadelphia, PA 19104.
+Briarcliffe College - Patchogue is a higher education institution that is accredited by the Commission on Higher Education of the Middle States Association of Colleges and Schools, located at 3624 Market St., Philadelphia 19104.
 Briarcliffe College – Patchogue is also authorized to offer Diploma, Associate degree and bachelor's degree programs.

 Organizations

 Students that attend Briarcliffe College - Patchogue have numerous extracurricular the options, such as social groups, students government.
 Currently, the college offers no sports and is a member of the United States Collegiate Athletic Association.